Florida for Boomers

 Located just about halfway between West Palm Beach and Boca Raton, Boynton Beach offers residents a lifestyle that is far-removed from all of the popular Florida tourist destinations without actually being all that far away from those places.

-If you are the type of Boomer who is looking to spend your retirement years enjoying the natural beauty of Florida by relaxing at the beach and chartering boats with your family in a relaxed environment, you are going to love what Boynton Beach has to offer!
+If you are the type of person who is looking to spend your retirement years enjoying the natural beauty of Florida by relaxing at the beach and chartering boats with your family in a relaxed environment, you are going to love what Boynton Beach has to offer!

 Boynton Beach History